 You can’t talk about visiting Spain without talking about food and wine.
 Spain is famed for its national cuisine which has been exported all across the world – the delicious tapas and the moreish paella.
 Wash that down with some sangria, or the delicious rioja that comes from the northern regions of the country, and you can’t go far wrong.
 For many visitors to Spain, their basic Spanish often stretches as “San Miguel, por favor”, but don’t forget about the delicious Estrella too.
 The Spanish love to eat well and eat late – with fiestas often going until the small hours.

 And then there’s football, with the longstanding rivalry between Real Madrid and Barcelona and an exciting Spanish league boasting many talented teams.
 They live and breathe football in Spain, and this culture has attracted some of the best players in the world to come and play for its clubs, including Lionel Messi and Cristiano Ronaldo.

-You can’t enjoy all that Spain has to offer in a weekend trip or a week’s coastal holiday, so why not go differently and fully immerse yourself in Spanish life as a volunteer.
-We guarantee you’ll see a different side to this wonderful country, and come away with a deeper appreciation of all that it has to offer.
+You can’t enjoy all that Spain has to offer in a weekend trip or a week’s coastal holiday, so why not go differently and fully immerse yourself in volunteer work in Spain.
+We guarantee that if you take part in international volunteering, you’ll see a different side to this wonderful country, and come away with a deeper appreciation of all that it has to offer.

 If you want to volunteer in Europe and have been looking at volunteer experiences, particularly marine conservation projects, this program in Spain with it’s beautiful beaches, could be the conservation program for you.
 We also have a volunteer project with dogs and cats if animal care is your interest.
 This volunteer opportunity is a volunteering program suited to people of all ages, but particularly those whose who have been looking for a volunteering abroad programs or in particular, volunteer programs in Spain.
 Barcelona is just the most wonderful place to call home for the summer where you can combine your touristing with a volunteer program.